rickmurdock/SoundCloud-Music-Search/README.md

-# SoundCloud-Music-Search
+# SoundCloud Music Search
 The Iron Yard Project: Week 4 - Weekly Assignment

-# SoundCloud Music Search

 As your final project for this portion of the course, let's take stock of all you have learned and build a real application that is useful and you can share with friends.
 For this app, we will be using SoundCloud and specifically their Developer API to pull data from.